ErickGallani/kubernetestest/README.md

-# Testing kubernetes in a continous integration and continous deployment work flow
+# Testing kubernetes
-Testing kubernetes
+In a continous integration and continous deployment work flow

 # Flow